sailfish009/mydl_C/docs/README.md

 # Read the docs:

-The latest documentation built from this directory is available at [detectron2.readthedocs.io](https://detectron2.readthedocs.io/).
+The latest documentation built from this directory is available at [mydl.readthedocs.io](https://mydl.readthedocs.io/).

 # Build the docs:

-1. Install detectron2 according to [INSTALL.md](INSTALL.md).
+1. Install mydl according to [INSTALL.md](INSTALL.md).
 2. Install additional libraries required to build docs:
   - docutils>=0.14
   - Sphinx>=1.7